WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 >**Windows:**		Use the [gen_all_certs.ps1](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.ps1) PowerShell script on [Windows](#if-your-operating-systems-is-windows) operating system.
 >
 > These scripts, along with the provided configuration files, serve as guidelines for [certificate preparation](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/README.md) .
->

 #### If your Operating Systems is Unix/Linux/Mac
 >
 - To customize certificate parameters, update the [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file, which will be used by the [gen_all_certs.sh](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh) script.
-- Modify the following default certificate parameters as needed:
+- Modify the following default certificate parameters as needed:                 	q

 	```
  	export OSSL_COUNTRY_NAME="XC"